DiceSpinner/LobsterFramework/Documentation/manual/AbilitySystem.md

 public class CircleAttackChannel : AbilityChannel { }
 public class CircleAttackContext : AbilityContext { }
 ```
-The `AbilityManager` and `AbilityData` inherits from `ReferenceProvider` and `ReferenceRequester`, therefore it is able to utilize editor support for abilities with `RequireComponentReferenceAttribute`.
+The [`AbilityManager`](xref:LobsterFramework.AbilitySystem.AbilityManager) and [`AbilityData`](xref:LobsterFramework.AbilitySystem.AbilityData) inherits from [`ReferenceProvider`](xref:LobsterFramework.ReferenceProvider) and [`ReferenceRequester`](xref:LobsterFramework.ReferenceRequester), therefore it is able to utilize editor support for abilities with [`RequireComponentReferenceAttribute`](xref:LobsterFramework.RequireComponentReferenceAttribute).
 ![example2-component-reference](../resources/example2-add-component-reference.gif)
 Note that once we apply this attribute the ability system will check if the field is null when entering the play mode.
 If the any of the required field is null for this ability a warning will be thrown and it may not be casted at runtime.
 Now we are prepared to modify `CircleAttack` to change the color of the particle system and play the particle effect.
-To access this reference, use `Ability.GetComponentReference<T>()`:
+To access this reference, use [`Ability.GetComponentReference<T>(int)`](xref:LobsterFramework.AbilitySystem.Ability.GetComponentReference``1(System.Int32)):
 ```
 using LobsterFramework;
 using LobsterFramework.AbilitySystem;